danielsineus/BLACK_AMERICAN_TEXT/README.md

 The authors's texts or books could be imported from the gutenberg project :  https://www.gutenberg.org/.
 During the work, I haven't neither read the books which are being analyzed nor showed any presomption that I have a good deal of knowledge of contents of these books.
 I have only read a book by Booker T. Washington and one by W.E.B Du Bois.
 In a nutchell, I've assumed that they were all tormented by the same issues around their time.
 Therefore, the words of their books will show similarities.

 ## Gathering Data
 As mentionned above, the books or texts are stored in a project called gutenberg project : https://www.gutenberg.org/. the import of data has been possible with the gutenberg package.
 The function gutenberg.download() has been pretty much useful to excute the job.
-Other packages have been used utilized, such as:
+Other packages have been utilized, such as:
 * tidyverse
 * stingr
 * tidytext